Planning Your Trip

 - Albuquerque has a packed calendar with citywide festivals, cultural events, and performing arts.
 Check the calendar before your trip so you don’t miss top (and free!) events such as Route 66 Summerfest.

 - For a restful day, head to the outdoor hot tubs at Betty’s Bath.
-Day-long access to the communal tubs will cost you $16.
+Private access to the communal tubs start at $25.

 - Hike around the City of Albuquerque's Open Space.
 Stop in the Open Space Visitors Center to get a map and an overview of the available areas—and to trek riverside forest trails.
 Popular destinations are Elena Gallegos Picnic Area and Rio Grande Nature Center State Park.

 - Visit the Albuquerque Museum.
 The museum provides a great overview of Rio Grande Valley history, from ancient times to present, and a permanent art collection featuring top regional artists.
 Admission is less than $6.

 - With four locations, tickets to the ABQ BioPark facilities can add up.
 Opt for a combo pass for $22 for admission to the Zoo, Aquarium, and Botanic Garden.

 - Browse world-class Native American, Western, and contemporary art, in the galleries in Old Town and Downtown.
 During Albuquerque’s citywide First Friday Art Walks, new exhibitions open and galleries stay open late to welcome visitors.